cuckoosandbox/cuckoo/docs/book/usage/web.rst

 This can be done by exposing the Web Interface as a WSGI application to a web server.
 This section shows a simple example of deploying the Web Interface via `uWSGI`_ and `nginx`_.
-These instructions are written with Ubuntu GNU/Linux in mind, but may be adapted for other platforms.
+These instructions are written with Ubuntu GNU/Linux in mind, but may be adapted to other platforms.

 This solution requires ``uWSGI``, the ``uWSGI Python plugin``, and ``nginx``.
 All are available as packages::